 Before we enjoy our Amur spectacle, we will spend some time birding in the Khonoma Nature Conservation and Tragopan Sanctuary, set up by the local village council, from the first Naga village to ban hunting, in 1998.
 Unfortunately, hunting is so engrained in Naga culture that birds outside of the few protected areas are hard to find.
 Here though we, and the birds, benefit from this protection, and we hope to find Mountain Bamboo Partridge, Black-tailed Crake, Grey-headed Parakeet, Chestnut-vented Nuthatch, Naga Wren Babbler, Striped, Spot-breasted and Brown-capped Laughingthrushes, Spot-breasted Scimitar-Babbler, Rusty-capped Fulvetta and Crested Finchbill.

-This tour is specially arranged so that you can take just one week off work (or school: it is half-term in most places!) and be back in the office (or school) on Monday morning to regale your colleagues (or school friends, if they’re interested!) with stories of an unforgettable week!
-However, do consider coming earlier to enjoy some more great birds, and mammals, in Assam, or staying on to visit the wonderful landscape and birding of eastern Arunachal, with the Mishmi Hills and Namdapha National Park.
+This tour is specially arranged so that you can take just one week off work (or school: Autumn half-term is the perfect time to catch the peak of Amur migration!) and be back in the office (or school) on Monday morning to regale your colleagues (or school friends, if they’re interested!) with stories of an unforgettable week!
+However, do consider coming earlier to enjoy some more great birds, and mammals, in Assam and Meghalaya, or staying on to visit the wonderful landscape and birding of eastern Arunachal, with the Mishmi Hills and Namdapha National Park.
 (Note that we do not condone bunking school for the extensions, so recommend them only to those who are not studying or teaching!)

 After your international flight, the night will be spent in a comfortable airport hotel ready for the early morning flight to Nagaland tomorrow.

-One good flight option currently, assuming you are coming from the UK and not arriving, is to fly Air India from London Heathrow at 09:45, arriving 22:50.
+One good flight option currently, assuming you are coming from the UK, is to fly Air India from London Heathrow at 09:45, arriving 22:50.

 Day 2: Fly to Dimapur, on to Khonoma